joaxcar/functional-day-dreams/blogpost.md

-# :christmas_tree: Optional Functor from scratch!
-Kodskolan winter camp writeup :christmas_tree:
+# Optional Functor from scratch!
+## :christmas_tree:Kodskolan winter hack camp writeup:christmas_tree:

-:mask:
+:mask:  Please!! :mask:

 Ever wondered what a Functor is?
 Are your Optionals not Monads yet?
 Haven't used the tie-fighter?

-Hey, lets do this!	:dark_sunglasses:
+Hey, lets do this!:dark_sunglasses:

 ## We want Optionals!
 First of we need a "type" of `Optional`.
 This is the "wrapper" the "Context" the "Event" talked about in all `Functor` tutorials.
 We use some god old type declarations in Haskell.